 Full Bio

-As a performer, Victoria has played with ensembles throughout the Midwest and Southeast, including the Frost Symphony Orchestra, Frost Wind Ensemble, MahlerFest, and Festival Napa Valley.
-She has been featured in faculty and fellowship recitals at Lutheran Summer Music, participated in masterclasses with renowned bassists such as Scott Pingel, Joe Lescher, Rob Kassinger, and Gabriele Ragghianti, and toured internationally with both the Frost Wind Ensemble (Austria) and The Concordia Orchestra (Greece).
+As a performer, she has appeared with ensembles and festivals throughout the United States and abroad, including the Frost Symphony Orchestra, Frost Wind Ensemble, MahlerFest, and Festival Napa Valley, as well as international tours in Austria and Greece.
+She has participated in masterclasses with leading bassists, including Scott Pingel, Rob Kassinger, Joe Lescher, and Gabriele Ragghianti, and performs across orchestral, chamber, and collaborative settings.

 To me, the double bass is one of the most powerful tools in any ensemble.
 Though often in a supporting role, its importance is infallible.
 It provides a depth that is both foundational and transformative.
 On its own, the bass holds a compelling solo voice that connects to any emotion and tells its story with honesty and strength.